cemelo/aurora-channel/README.md

 - unbounded sub-millisecond IPC;
 - journaled writes and deterministic replay support.

-It uses BSD advisory locks through the [flock]() syscall to coordinate read/write access to the metadata and the compression task.
+It uses BSD advisory locks through the [flock]() syscall to coordinate read/write access to the metadata and data/index file resizes.
 It also uses append only writes and, thus, does not support inserts or deletions.

 ## Performance